JuanMoya/projectname_structure_template/gds/integration/README.md

 # Description
-This folder contains the different gds files associated to the different integration levels.
+This folder contains the different gds files associated with the different integration levels.